Foster Parents Often Struggle To Find Doctors To Treat The Kids In Their Care

 "Because we were able to intervene early, he is on a good trajectory, and we are really pleased," she says.

-Kaiser Health News (KHN) is a nonprofit news service covering health issues.
+Kaiser Health News is a nonprofit news service covering health issues.
 This story is part of a series, Medicaid Nation, which examines how Medicaid affects the lives of millions of Americans.
 KHN is an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.